 The servants continued their ministrations.
-Lightsong stood a good head and a half taller than they did, broad of shoulders, with a muscular physique that he didn’t really deserve, considering the amount of time he spent idle.
+Lightsong stood a good head and a half taller than anyone else in the room.
+He was broad of shoulders, with a muscular physique that he didn’t really deserve, considering the amount of time he spent idle.

 “Did you sleep well, your grace?” a voice asked.

 Lightsong turned as Llarimar entered, wearing the reds and golds of Lightsong’s ministry.
-The high priest was a tall portly man with spectacles and a calm demenor.
-Hands nearly hidden by the deep robe sleeves, he carried a thick tome carried in his arms.
-Both robes and tome--which had a bright read leather cover--burst with color as they entered Lightsong’s BioChromatic aura.
+The high priest was a tall portly man with spectacles and a calm demeanor.
+Hands nearly hidden by the deep robe sleeves, he carried a thick tome.
+Both robes and tome--which had a bright red leather cover--burst with color as they entered Lightsong’s aura.

 “Oh, I slept fantastically, Scoot,” Lightsong said, yawning.
 “A night full of nightmares and dreams, just like always.
 Terribly restful.”

 The priest raised an eyebrow.
-“Scoot, your Grace?”
+“Scoot??”

 “Yes,” Lightsong said.
 “I’ve decided to give you a new nickname.
 Scoot.
 Seems to fit you, the way you’re always scooting around, poking into things and such.”

-“I am honored, your greace,” Llarimar said, seating himself on a chair and giving no other reaction to the undignified nickname.
+“I am honored, your grace,” Llarimar said, seating himself on a chair and giving no other reaction to the undignified nickname.

-Gods, Lightsong thought as the servants continued to tie ribbons, do up clasps, and arrange robes.
+Colors, Lightsong thought as the servants continued to tie ribbons, do up clasps, and arrange robes.
 Why do I try so hard to annoy the man?
 He’s only doing his duty.

 Llarimar opened his tome.
 “Shall we begin?”

-“If we must,” Lightsong said, sighing as the servants finished, each bowing in turn and retreating to the sides of the room.
+“If we must,” Lightsong said.
+The servants finished, each bowing in turn and retreating to the sides of the room.

 Llarimar picked up his quill.
 “What, then, do you remember of your dreams?”

 “Oh, the usual.”
-Lightsong flopped back onto one of his couches, lounging and relaxing, giving in to his morning weakness.
+Lightsong flopped back onto one of his couches, lounging and relaxing, giving in to the day’s weakness.
 “You know, nothing really important.”

 Llarimar pursed his lips in displeasure.
-Other servants began to file in, bringing various dishes of food--though Lightsong wasn’t hungry.
-He didn’t get hungry any more.
-At least, not for food.
-He could still enjoy eating, fortunately.
+Other servants began to file in, bringing various dishes food.
+Mundane, human food.
+As a Returned, Lightsong didn’t need to eat such things--they would not give him strength, or sate his tiredness.
+He could still enjoy eating and tasting such foods.

+However, today was his feastday.
+In a short time, he would dine on something far more. . .divine.
+It would give him strength enough to live for another week.

-“Please try to remember, your grace,” Llarimar said in his polite, yet disapproving, way.
+“Please try to remember the dreams, your grace,” Llarimar said in his polite, yet disapproving, way.

 Lightsong sighed, looking up at the ceiling.
 It was painted with a mural, of course.
 Three fields enclosed by stone pastures--a vision one of his predecessors had seen, or so he was told.
-Lightsong closed his eyes, trying to focus, thinking back to the images he had been thinking about just as he awoke.
+Lightsong closed his eyes, trying to focus, thinking back to his dreams.

 “I. . .was walking by a beach,” Lightsong said.
 “And a ship was leaving without me.
 I don’t know where it was going.”